 * Her Writing Life Now

-1)A new volume of children’s poetry will come out in 2016 – What are mad about?
+1)A new volume of children’s poetry will come out in 2016 – What are you mad about?
 What are you glad about?
-For this volume, she used children consultants (including her grandkids) to read the poems and give her feedback.
+For this volume, she used children consultants (including her grandkids) to read the poems and give her feedback before publishing the book.

 2) She is working on a 4th Lulu book.
 “I think Lulu is based on the secret, naughty part in all of us!
 I like naughty characters.
 I also don’t like people who are too perfect.
 Growing up, she knew a girl who was so perfect named Ethel Ann.
 She would call her “soap” because she was so pure and clean.
 Her mother would tell her “Why can’t you be more like Ethel Ann?
 I see Lulu as the Anti-Ethel Ann. “